-Join Paul Nowak for an in-depth discussion in this video Solution 2: Create a memory palace, part of Study Skills Fundamentals.
+Join Paul Nowak for an in-depth discussion in this video Solution 2: Create a memory palace, part of Learning Study Skills.

 - How did you do on the memory palace challenge?…The goal of this challenge was to create a memory palace…that contained 10 sequential locations.…Here's my list of locations, and the grocery list.…The first location of my memory palace was the mailbox,…and number one on the list is soap.…Now, because my mailbox is outside…and it's always getting dirty,…I'm going to imagine soap bubbles…just overflowing from the mailbox,…keeping it nice and clean.…That'll be enough for me to remember…that the first item on my list is soap.…